 Students must properly give credit when others' words or ideas are used.
 Plagiarism is defined as using and passing off the writing or ideas of someone else as one's own or portraying someone else's work as your own original work.
+Use of AI (artificial intelligence) may also be considered under this policy.
 Plagiarism referrals will stay on file for all four years of high school.